nekane85/IT-Support-Home-Lab-Portfolio/01-active-directory/ad-installation.md

 ---

-## Documentation Note
-Due to completing the installation prior to documentation, screenshots focus on final configuration and verification rather than step-by-step installation.

----

 ## Summary
 Successfully installed and configured Active Directory Domain Services and promoted a Windows Server VM to a domain controller in a home lab environment.
 This setup will be used for practicing common IT support tasks such as user management, password resets, and group administration.